Glossary

 To be distinguished from induced and avoided emissions

-The accounted emissions can be characterised as:
+The accounted emissions may be characterised as:

-The accounted emissions can be characterised as:
+The accounted emissions may be characterised as:

 • Evaluation expertise (training and certification)